These entities help model the real-world layout of buildings and their components, enabling accurate mapping and management within our platform.

 Units

-A Unit represents an individual, addressable part of a property—such as a flat, office, commercial space, or even a garage or parking space.
+A Unit represents an individual, addressable part of a property—such as a flat, office, commercial space, or even a garage or parking space (see all here).
 Units are accessible through one or more entrances and are the primary entities associated with occupants or service requests.
 Each unit belongs to a single entrance.

 Component Entities